MarineGirardey/OpenTargetInternship/README.md

 #### Quick info

-Note that the code have been runned on a high CPU 64 google compute engine and take between 2 and 3 hours
+Note that the code have been runned on a n1-highcpu-64 google compute engine and take between 2 and 3 hours to run.

 #### 1. Create Google Compute Engine instance